A Weight Management Treatment Plan for Your Pet

 Remember, not only is weight loss important, but adopting a healthy lifestyle is equally beneficial.
 Once your pet has reached the target weight, continue with regular rechecks.
 Your doctor will help select a maintenance level to keep your pet’s weight stable.

 Between regular checkups with your veterinarian, you can learn more about your pet’s nutritional and overall health needs in a variety of ways.
-Below is a list of related articles from our Pet Health Library and links to other important Banfield resources.
+Below is a list of related articles from our Article Library and links to other important Banfield resources.